fdnd-agency/funda/design-challenge-sprint-6/README.md

 To submit this project:

- * Create a new empty repository on Github
+ * Fork this repository
- * Create a new pull request (PR) on the new repository with your project.
+ * Create a new pull request (PR) with your project.
- * You can now ask a code review from funda.
+ * You can now request a code review from funda.
 Be sure to request a review from @rinux55 and @larsdouweschuitema.

+If you have any questions, please send an email to marijn@funda.nl

+Good luck!